TudorZgimbau/portfolio/src/pages/blog/building_developer_tools.md

 Focus on the positives, and remember that, by improving the DX of your product, you can get:

-- a better representation of your company in developer communities
+- a better representation of your company in developer communities;
-- free, valuable feedback for both your core product (if applicable) and your developer-oriented tooling
+- free, valuable feedback for both your core product (if applicable) and your developer-oriented tooling;
-- insights and analytics about how your product is used
+- insights and analytics about how your product is used;
-- happy engineers, motivated business teams, etc :)
+- happy engineers, motivated business teams, etc. :).

 It's not all black-and-white so make sure to maintain healthy boundaries and balance every single decision your teams are making.